rkbennett/od_import/README.md

 This is a boolean arg that is supplied to the hook constructor, which enables the use of insecure protocols (http, smb, ftp)

+## Zip passwords

+If you are importing from a zip which requires a password, you must provide the zip_password keyword arg to the hook constructor

 ## TODO

 ### HTTP handler